HaydenPhillips/SWEN301_A1_CRUD_Operations/README.md

 ##README GOES HERE AS SPECIFIED IN THE ASSIGNMENT BRIEF

-Provide a light-weight documentation by editing README.md, stating / explaining:
-How to generate jdepend reports with mvn
-How you checked the correctness of dependencies between the UI and the domain layer using the generated jdepend reports.
-How to generate the standalone CLI application with mvn, and how to use it.
+7\)

-7a)  Download the binary zip archive "apache-maven-3.6.0-bin.zip" from the maven website,
+a)  if on windows OS: Download the binary zip archive "apache-maven-3.6.0-bin.zip" from the maven website,
-    add maven to the environment Variables in "path", Use command line prompt and access assignment1 then type "mvn jdepend:generate"
+    add maven to the environment Variables in "path", Use command line and access assignment1 then type "mvn jdepend:generate"

 b)  I opened the jdepend report in a browser and looked in the Cycles section.
 The dependencies should be correct if there are no cyclic dependencies.